Ultimate Motorcycle Insurance Guide

 Comprehensive Coverage

-Comprehensive coverage will reimburse you for damage or loss of your motorcycle in the event of a flood, storm, fire, vandalism, theft, or another reason which doesn’t involve an accident with another vehicle.
+Comprehensive coverage will reimburse you for damage or loss of your motorcycle in the event of a flood, storm, fire, vandalism, theft, or another reason that doesn’t involve an accident.

-Comprehensive coverage is usually only available if you purchase collision coverage.
+You can buy collision coverage without comprehensive coverage, but comprehensive coverage is usually only available if you also purchase collision coverage.

 Additional Accessory Coverage